Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

 \subsubsection{Transfer Learning via Policy Reuse}

-In addition to policy distillation, another policy transfer approach is \emph{Policy Reuse}, which directly reuses policies from source tasks to build the target policy.

-The notion of policy reuse was proposed by \cite{fernandez2006probabilistic}, which directly learns expert policies based on a probability distribution $P$, where the probability of each policy to be used during training is related to the expected performance gain of that policy in the target domain, denoted as $W_i$:

-where $t$ is a dynamic temperature parameter that increases over time.
-Under a $Q$-learning framework, the $Q$-function of their target policy is learned in an iterative scheme: during every learning episode, $W_i$ is evaluated for each expert policy $\pi_{E_i}$, and $W_0$ is obtained for the learning policy, from which a reuse probability $P$ is derived.
+\emph{Policy reuse} directly reuses policies from source tasks to build the target policy.
+The notion of policy reuse was proposed by \cite{fernandez2006probabilistic}, which directly learns the target policy as a weighted combination of different source-domain policies, and the probability for each source domain policy to be used is related to its expected performance gain in the target domain: $P(\pi_{E_i}) = \frac{\exp{(t W_i)}}{\sum_{j=0}^{K}\exp{(t W_j)}},$ where $t$ is a dynamic temperature parameter that increases over time.
+Under a $Q$-learning framework, the $Q$-function of the target policy is learned in an iterative scheme: during every learning episode, $W_i$ is evaluated for each expert policy $\pi_{E_i}$, and $W_0$ is obtained for the learning policy, from which a reuse probability $P$ is derived.
 Next, a behavior policy is sampled from this probability $P$.
-If an expert is sampled as the behavior policy, the $Q$-function of the learning policy is updated by following the behavior policy in an $\epsilon$-greedy fashion.
-Otherwise, if the learning policy itself is selected as the behavior policy, then a fully greedy $Q$-learning update is performed.
 After each training episode, both $W_i$ and the temperature $t$ for calculating the reuse probability is updated accordingly.
 One limitation of this approach is that the $W_i$, \ie~the expected return of each expert policy on the target task, needs to be evaluated frequently.
 This work was implemented in a tabular case, leaving the scalability issue unresolved.

-More recent work by \cite{barreto2017successor} extended the \emph{Policy Improvement} theorem \cite{bellman1966dynamic} from one to multiple policies, which is named as \emph{Generalized Policy Improvement}.
-We refer its main theorem as follows:
+More recent work by \cite{barreto2017successor} extended the \emph{policy improvement} theorem \cite{bellman1966dynamic} from one to multiple policies, which is named as \emph{Generalized Policy Improvement}.
+We refer its main theorem as follows: \begin{theorem*}{\emph{[Generalized Policy Improvement (GPI)]}} Let $\{\pi_i\}_{i=1}^n$ be $n$ policies and let $\{\hat{Q}^{\pi_i}\}_{i=1}^n$ be their approximated action-value functions, s.t: $\Big | Q^{\pi_i}(s,a) - \hat{Q}^{\pi_i}(s,a) \Big | \leq \epsilon ~ \forall s \in \cS, a \in \cA \text{, and } i \in [n]$.
+Define $\pi(s) = \underset{a}{\arg \max} ~\underset{i}{\max}\hat{Q}^{\pi_i}(s,a)$, then: $ Q^\pi(s,a) \geq \underset{i}{\max}Q^{\pi_i}(s,a) - \frac{2}{1 - \gamma } \epsilon$, $\forall~s \in \cS, a \in \cA$. \end{theorem*}